wongfunian/Probability-and-statistic-formula-bot/README.md

 \
-Check out this link to add your own python bot [click me](https://realpython.com/how-to-make-a-discord-bot-python/)
+Check out this link to add the python bot into your own server [click me](https://realpython.com/how-to-make-a-discord-bot-python/)